-52.6% of 20,057 = 10,550 Pima County renter households who think it is either "somewhat likely" or "very likely" that they will be evicted in the next two months.
+51.4% of 22,032 = 11,342 Pima County renter households who think it is either "somewhat likely" or "very likely" that they will be evicted in the next two months.
 Eviction Filings and Writs Issued The Supreme Court allowed a lower court decision to end the CDC's extension of the eviction moratorium on the evening of August 26th 2021.
-Below the total count of eviction filings and writs issued in Pima County is provided for August 2021 to September 2022, by month.
+Below the total count of eviction filings and writs issued in Pima County is provided for August 2021 to October 2022, by month.
 Eviction filings have been rising since April, and September had the largest monthly count of eviction filings observed since January of 2021.
+In October the total count of eviction filings fell 7% relative to the count in September, but remained at a post-eviction moratorium high.
 Generally, a falling unemployment rate is usually associated with reductions in eviction filings, but here we observe rising eviction filings in the context of very low and stable unemployment.
 Without further analysis the causes of this locally are unclear, but the prime suspects are rising rents and the lingering aftermaths of the pandemic for household budgets (via death, illness, and changes in employment and caretaking responsibilities).

-Total Eviction Filings & Writs Issued Pima County Aug 2021 - Sept 2022
+Total Eviction Filings & Writs Issued Pima County Aug 2021 - Oct 2022